Food Security & Livelihood

 Food Security and Livelihood

-Youth and farmer groups supported
+(youth) farmer groups supported

-Households received agricultural training
+people received agricultural inputs

-Food Security & Livelihood Impact Report 2021
+Food Security Livelihood Impact report 2022

 Download